 Buried in a coffin within the chapel are the bones of the three Franciscan monks that so lovingly and painstakingly placed the bones into this chapel.
 Notice the skulls that even line the ceiling motifs.

 This chapel may not take a lot of time to see, however it is a popular destination in Portugal so you will find it can get busy.
 Take your time to read the information that they have displayed within the chapel, as well as just standing and staring at this strange sight.
+After you have viewed the chapel you can wander upstairs and visit the museum filled with religious artwork, as well as a collection of nativity scenes from all around the world.

 Being close to Lisbon, Evora is easily accessible by bus for a day trip.
 However, spending at least one night here allows you plenty of time to visit this chapel, as well as seeing other sites in this pretty town.
+To find out how we spent our day in Evora click here and view my blog about this charming city.